Malanche/cataclysm/README.md

-# Cataclysm.
+# Cataclysm ⛈.
 A simple rust http server

-**Work in progress**: The work is completely unusable in its current state, but updates will come soon until a full HTTP/1.1 server is functional.
+**Work in progress**: The work is now partially usable in its current state, but updates will keep comming until a full HTTP/1.1 server is functional.
 This legend will be removed when such a state is reached.

 Cataclysm is an http framework influenced by [actix-web](https://actix.rs/), and built over [tokio](https://tokio.rs/).
 A minimal working example is the following